tymyrddin/blue/source/docs/dev/index.rst

 Welcome to the wild world of securing web applications—where every line of code is a potential backdoor, every dependency is a ticking time bomb, and somehow, Dave still has production access.

-DevSecOps is what happens when you realize that "security as an afterthought" is like putting a seatbelt on after the car crash.
+DevSecOps is what happens when you realise that "security as an afterthought" is like putting a seatbelt on after the car crash.

 .. toctree::